gridai/grid-docs/docs/features/runs/1_Creating Runs/1_Basic Runs/3_sweep-syntax.md

 # Hyperparameter Sweeps

 Grid Runs offer the abilty to launch [hyperparameter sweeps](https://www.grid.ai/what-are-hyperparameter-sweeps-and-why-are-they-important-to-production-machine-learning) without changing a single line of code!
+This feature will allow you to run multiple permutations of your training script (i.e. an experiment) on different machines in parallel.
-Just make sure your script can take arguments from the CLI:
+Just make sure your training script can take arguments from the CLI:

 ```bash
 grid run main.py --layers 32 --learning_rate 0.01